-When it comes to hotel rooms, we like our space, and The Opposite House gives us just that, with its open floor plans and high ceilings.
-Designed by Japanese architect Kengo Kuma, this luxurious offering in Beijing's Sanlitun Village features an emerald-colored glass façade inspired by traditional Chinese lattice.
-Each room is simple and chic, with pale wood floors (with under-floor heating) and spa-like bathrooms with oak bathtubs.
-Guests can choose from three unique on-site dining venues, including the Mediterranean-inspired Sureño, the casual international Village Café and the cool Mesh lounge serving an eclectic bar menu.
-For leisure, the hotel offers spa treatment rooms, a dramatic 22-meter stainless steel swimming pool and a contemporary sculpture collection.
-Luxury shopping and sightseeing are right outside at Sanlitun Village, which offers a modern interpretation of old Beijing.
+When it comes to hotel rooms, we like our space, and The Opposite House gives us just that with its open floor plans and high ceilings.
+Designed by Japanese architect Kengo Kuma, this luxurious offering features an emerald-colored glass façade inspired by traditional Chinese lattice.
+Each of the 98 studios is simple and chic with pale wood floors (and under-floor heating) and spa-like bathrooms with oak soaking tubs.
+Guests can choose from four unique on-site dining venues, including the Mediterranean-inspired Sureño and Jing Yaa Tang serving regional Chinese cuisine.
+For leisure, the hotel offers spa treatments, a dramatic 22-meter stainless steel swimming pool and a contemporary sculpture collection.
+Shopping and sightseeing are right outside at Taikoo Li Sanlitun, a dining and entertainment district inspired by traditional Beijing neighborhoods.